The Jackson 5: 2012–present: Continued activities

+Tito Jackson died on September 15, 2024.

 Legacy

-In 1969, after the assassination of Dr. Martin Luther King Jr., there was a time when Black power movement and the civil rights movement were disintegrating.
-It was during this time that The Jackson 5 would emerge.
+In 1969, one year after the assassination of Dr. Martin Luther King Jr., there was a time when Black power movement and the civil rights movement were disintegrating.
+It was during this time that the Jackson 5 would emerge.
 The Jackson family was important to black culture.
 After the Lyndon B. Johnson administration declared the black family broken with the Moynihan Report, Motown and the Jackson family gave America and the world renewed faith in the American dream with an idealized image of domestic bliss.
 Black ascensionism was in the air.
 The Jackson family presented to America and the world a new positive image of black families.
 They changed the perception of the African-American male worldwide.
 The brothers became a household name and appealed equally to black and white audiences, breaking racial barriers.

-In September 1971, The Jackson 5ive (TV series) ran as part of ABC's Saturday morning cartoon lineup.
+In September 1971, Jackson 5ive television series ran as part of ABC's Saturday morning cartoon lineup.
 Jackson 5ive animation director Bob Balser insisted that the series would not include violence.
 The series was one of the first cartoon representations of a black family that did not include cheap gags and stereotyping.
 The Jackson 5 solved their problems with music and intellect as role models for families and their children.

-In 1977, The Jackson 5 were among a small group of artists eligible to receive the newly minted Madison Square Garden Gold Ticket Award for selling over 100,000 tickets to their concerts there.
-They received the award from Madison Square Garden when they played there as The Jacksons in 1981.
-On September 3, 1980, the brothers were honored with a star on the Hollywood Walk of Fame as The Jacksons.
-As The Jackson 5, they were inducted into the Rock and Roll Hall of Fame in 1997 and the Vocal Group Hall of Fame in 1999.
+In 1977, the Jackson 5 were among a small group of artists eligible to receive the newly minted Madison Square Garden Gold Ticket Award for selling over 100,000 tickets to their concerts there.
+They received the award from Madison Square Garden when they played there as the Jacksons in 1981.
+On September 3, 1980, the brothers were honored with a star on the Hollywood Walk of Fame as the Jacksons.
+As the Jackson 5, they were inducted into the Rock and Roll Hall of Fame in 1997 and the Vocal Group Hall of Fame in 1999.
 Two of the band's recordings ("ABC" and "I Want You Back") are among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll, while the latter track also included in the Grammy Hall of Fame.
-On September 8, 2008, The Jacksons were honored as BMI Icons at the annual BMI Urban Awards.
+On September 8, 2008, the Jacksons were honored as BMI Icons at the annual BMI Urban Awards.